 6-Minute Walk Test (Optional):

-Magnetic resonance imaging does not use radiation.
-MRI scans are very safe and there are no known major side effects from the types of scanner that we use.
+Magnetic resonance imaging does not use ionising radiation.
+Safety checks are carried out prior to an MRI including information from your medical and personal history.
+MRI scans are considered lower risk because of the absence of ionising radiation compared to CT and general X-ray imaging and there are no known lasting side effects from the strength of scanners that we use.
+Some temporary side effects you may experience during the scan include an increase in temperature and peripheral nerve stimulation such as in your hands or feet.
 The MRI scan can be noisy, and earplugs/headphones will be provided to protect your ears.
 The scan also involves lying flat in a slightly confined space and a small number of people find this uncomfortable.
 Whether magnetic resonance could potentially affect an unborn child is unknown, therefore, you should not take part in this study if you are pregnant or think you might be.

 Cardiopulmonary Exercise Test